 Developed from a martial art, Kendo has become a form of discipline and character development.
 Key elements highlighted by the leading All Japan Kendo Federation including cultivating a vigorous spirit, sincerity, courtesy, honour and self-improvement.
 These will enable the person to contribute to society, love society and promote peace in the wider world.

-The goal of shin-ki-ryoku-itchi (mind, spirit and technique as one) is key, with the use of the shinai (wooden sword) used both towards the opponent but also the person themselves.
+The goal of shin-ki-ryoku-no-itchi (mind, spirit and technique as one) is key, with the use of the shinai (wooden sword) used both towards the opponent but also the person themselves.
 Reiho is another vital aspect of Kendo and reflects the importance of etiquette.
 Showing respect for partners at all times along with a focus on nurturing development enable the development of a modest attitude both in and out of Kendo.
 Koken-chiai is an ideal of achieving mutual understanding for the advancement of humanity through Kendo and is at the core of all the art practices.
 While it is the way of the sword, it is also believed that Kendo should form a way of life, with the skills and growth that comes from its practice applicable to every aspect of daily life.

 The Equipment Needed for Kendo